nnnkit/all-docs-blogs/docs/javascript/fundamental/6-condition.md

 - `if` the number is even print the message " number is even"
 - `if` the number is odd print the message "number is odd"

-2. Write a program to accept two numbers from user using `prompt` and alert the max value.
+2. Write a program to accept two numbers from the user using `prompt` and alert the max value.

-3. Convert the above code using `?` terniary operator
+3. Convert the above code using `?` ternary operator

 4. Write a program that asks the user for the house name and check the following conditions :